 During the normal course of business, the Fund engages in transactions with organizations with which members of its Board of Directors are affiliated.
-There were no such transactions in 2016 and 2015.
 The Fund's Board of Directors has a policy to require directors to disclose affiliations and to review and authorize such transactions, as appropriate.
+There were no such transactions in 2017 and 2016.

 The Fund is party to a cost sharing agreement with Everytown for Gun Safety Action Fund.
 The purpose of the cost sharing agreement is to minimize duplicative expenses and to carry out the organizations' missions in an economical and efficient manner, which includes sharing the employees whose skills and knowledge will assist both organizations, consistent with each organization's tax exempt purpose.
-At December 31, 2016 and 2015, such transactions due to the Everytown for Gun Safety Action Fund amount to \$175,988 and \$1,098,159, respectively.
+At December 31, 2017 and 2016, such transactions due to the Everytown for Gun Safety Action Fund amount to \$1,783,268 and \$175,988, respectively.